Graduate programs

 Do I need to take the GRE?

 If you do not have a degree (undergraduate or graduate) from a Canadian university, you must take the GRE.
-If you do have a degree from a Canadian university, you are strongly encouraged to take the GRE, especially if your undergraduate degree is not from a university from which we get a large number of applications.
+If you do have a degree from a Canadian university, you are encouraged to take the GRE, especially if your undergraduate degree is not from a university from which we get a large number of applications.

 -